-Affiliation allows undergraduate students who successfully complete the medical technology program at OSF Saint Francis to receive a baccalaureate degree from their college or university.
+Affiliation allows undergraduate students who successfully complete the clinical laboratory science program at OSF Saint Francis to receive a baccalaureate degree from their college or university.
 The program is accepted for 32 or more semester hours of credit, depending on the policies of each affiliate school.
 All graduates of the OSF Saint Francis CLS program receive a certificate of completion and are eligible to take the national certification exams.

 The CLS program currently has a graduation rate of 100% over the past ten year period.
 The attrition rate for the program over the past ten years is 0%.

 Of those pursuing employment after graduation, 100% of the CLS program graduates found employment in less than six months.
 OSF Saint Francis has hired 34% of those graduates during the past ten years.